c2js/trip-gpt/README.md

 }
 ```

-To deploy, you may use [Azure CLI to upload zip](https://learn.microsoft.com/en-us/azure/app-service/deploy-zip?tabs=cli), [Azure DevOps CI/CD](https://learn.microsoft.com/en-us/azure/app-service/deploy-azure-pipelines?tabs=yaml) or using VSCode extension (Azure Tools).
-I found it is easier to deploy via this method for quick test.
+To deploy, you may use [Azure CLI to upload zip](https://learn.microsoft.com/en-us/azure/app-service/deploy-zip?tabs=cli), [Azure DevOps CI/CD](https://learn.microsoft.com/en-us/azure/app-service/deploy-azure-pipelines?tabs=yaml) or using VSCode extension (Azure Tools), it is easier to deploy via this method for quick start.

+## Note &#x26a0;&#xfe0f;
+> * Azure Maps does not encompass all points of interest, including but not limited to attractions, hotels, and restaurants.
+> * The generated itinerary is based on information available up to the date the LLM model was trained.
+Please note that the accuracy and validity of the information may vary, and we strongly advise validating it before relying on it for any practical purposes.
 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions, please feel free to create an issue or submit a pull request.